 In addition, you may invest in any options offered by the account provider that you opened your SEP IRA with.
 These typically include stocks, bonds and mutual funds.
 In some cases, your options may be more diverse than those found in a typical 401(k) or Roth IRA investment menu.

-If you’re an employer interested in establishing a SEP IRA, the IRS offers the following guidelines:
+If you’re an employer looking to establish a SEP IRA, the IRS offers the following guidelines:

 - Make a formal written agreement by filling out IRS Form 5305-SEP or get a similar one from your account provider